Skip to content

 Short breaks

-When a person with care and support needs spends regular short periods of time away from their main carer, in order to give the carer a break and to give the person with needs a chance to do something different.
-These breaks may take place in the person’s own home, in the home of an approved carer or in a place such as a hospice.
-Councils in England are required to provide short breaks services for children and young people with disabilities.
+When a person with care and support needs spends regular short periods of time away from their main carer.
+This is in order to give the carer a break, and to give the person with needs a chance to do something different.
+These breaks may take place in the person’s own home, in the home of an approved carer, or in a place such as a hospice.
+Councils must provide short breaks services for children and young people with disabilities.

 Single assessment process

-An attempt to coordinate assessment and care planning across the NHS and councils, so that procedures aren’t repeated, and information is shared appropriately.
-It was introduced because people sometimes have a wide range of needs and can end up being assessed more often than necessary, and information can end up getting lost.
+An attempt to coordinate assessment and care planning across the NHS and councils.
+It should work, so that procedures aren’t repeated, and information is shared appropriately.
+It was introduced because people sometimes have a wide range of needs.
+This can mean that they end up being assessed more often than necessary, and information can end up getting lost.
 The single assessment process is widely used for older people, and increasingly for other adults with care needs.

 Social Care

-Any help that you need, such as personal care or practical assistance, to live your life as comfortably and independently as possible, because of age, illness or disability.
+Any help that you need to live your life as comfortably and independently as possible, because of age, illness or disability.
+It can be personal care or practical assistance, or other things.

 SV - Social Value

-Social value is the contribution an organisation makes to society and in particular to the local society and community (where they operate).
+Social value is the contribution an organisation makes to society.
+It particularly refers to the local society and community (where they operate).
 Every organisation makes an impact.
 Some impacts are negative, for example, pollution or poor working conditions.
-Some social value impacts are positive, such as providing employment, developing a local supply chain, training the next generation of apprentices and contributing volunteers to support the local community.
+Some social value impacts are positive, such as:

-A social worker helps individuals and families improve their quality of life by ensuring access to basic needs and advocating for an individual's human rights.
-They promote social change and empower their clients.
-Social workers help the people they work with by analysing the environment, relationships, systems and policies that impact their lives.
+A social worker helps individuals and families improve their quality of life.
+They can do this by ensuring access to basic needs, and advocating for an individual's human rights.
+They promote social change and empower their clients. they also analyse the environment, relationships, systems and policies that impact their clients.

 Support plan (also Care and Support Plan)